Naval artillery: Artillery ranges

-Decline
+Modern naval artillery

-Aircraft began to replace naval artillery as more effective weapons against ships during WWII.
+By the mid-20th century, aircraft began to replace naval artillery as more effective weapons against ships, especially during World War II.
 This was particularly true of the Pacific Ocean theater where there ended up being far fewer engagements between surface combatants, including only two "battleship-versus-battleship" meetings.
 Most of the decisive battles in the Pacific were carrier-versus-carrier, included Coral Sea, the first battle in which the opposing ships neither sighted nor fired directly upon one another, followed by Midway, the Eastern Solomons, and the Santa Cruz Islands in 1942; and the Philippine Sea in 1944.
-Larger surface combatants (cruisers, battleships) thus employed their large caliber naval guns mostly for shore bombardment; an exception was the Japanese who fired San Shiki "beehive" shells for anti-aircraft defense.
+Larger surface combatants (cruisers, battleships) thus employed their large caliber naval guns mostly for shore bombardment.
+Also, the Japanese fired San Shiki "beehive" shells for anti-aircraft defense, as did the German battleship Tirpitz, but this largely proved ineffective against attacking aircraft.

-Naval artillery calibers greater than 130 mm were not installed on most new ships after WWII.
+Naval artillery calibers greater than 130 mm were not installed on most new ships after World War II.
 With the progression of ship design away from heavy caliber guns, nearly all main gun armaments developed since then are of dual-purpose nature.
 Ships who remained in service equipped with old large-caliber artillery were used only for naval gunfire support, as the anti-ship missile has supplanted naval guns for ship-versus-ship combat.
-USS Missouri, the last active ship with a large-caliber gun, was decommissioned in 1996.
+USS Missouri, the last active battleship with large-caliber guns (16 in) was decommissioned in 1992.
 Submarines shed their deck guns as a handicap in modern naval tactics.

 After World War II, guided missiles were retrofitted to certain surface combatants.
 New classes of vessels were designed with guided missiles as the primary weaponry, notably the Royal Navy's Type 22 frigate whose Batch 1 and Batch 2 subclasses lacked a main gun while only carrying a pair of 40 mm anti-aircraft guns although the Batch 3 was redesigned to include a 4.5-inch Mark 8 dual-purpose main gun.
 Modern cruisers, destroyers, and frigates often carry 1-2 dual-purpose guns, as a backup to missile systems for anti-aircraft defense and capable of land fire support, ranging from 3 inch to 5.1 inch (76 to 130 mm) calibre.
 Many modern warships also carry a Close-in weapon system such as the 20 mm Phalanx CIWS as a last ditch short-range defence against anti-ship missiles or aircraft that got through the other defense systems.

 Modern naval artillery is nevertheless still capable of impressive performances.
 For example, the Italian 127 mm (~5 inch) Otobreda 127/54 Compact can fire 40 rounds a minute at a range of over 23 km, or up to 100 km when using rocket-boosted, terminal guided "Vulcano GLR" rounds.

 Smaller, multi-role vessels are also seeing a resurgence.
 The Ukrainian Gyurza M-Class Gunboat is an example, armed with 2 turrets built by Mykolayiv Mechanical Repair Plant.

-In the early 21st century the use of railguns mounted on ships is under study.
+In the early 21st century the use of railguns mounted on ships is under development and study.